 Modern communication technologies and online social media have radically transformed the way information propagates in human societies.
-Online information simultaneously influences and is influenced by offline behaviour at an unprecedented pace, which offers both potential benefits and threats to mankind~\cite{bak2021stewardship}.
-Potential benefits include accelerating human cooperation during emergencies~\cite{lacassin2020rapid}, promoting community-minded~\cite{chen2010social} and healthy behaviour~\cite{centola2018behavior}, increasing public trust in science~\cite{huber2019fostering}.
-On the other hand, uncontrolled online information flows can accelerate the spreading of dangerous misinformation~\cite{lazer2018science,shao2018spread,bovet2019influence,guess2020exposure,gallotti2020assessing}, exacerbate polarisation in society~\cite{stella2018bots,johnson2020online,baumann2020modeling,medo2021fragility}, and trigger civil unrest~\cite{gonzalez2011dynamics,mooijman2018moralization}.
-Because of the large-scale implications of online information spreading processes for global collective behaviour, a major cross-disciplinary challenge is to provide mechanistic insights into the spreading processes~\cite{aral2018social,hu2018local,wang2019anomalous,xie2021detecting,zhou2020realistic,juul2021comparing}, which could be beneficial to predict and manage their large-scale consequences~\cite{bak2021stewardship}.
-To shed light into the micro-level mechanisms behind information propagation in social media, we address a fundamental question: Can individual-level properties reliably predict peer-to-peer and collective social contagion events?
-If yes, which individual-level properties are the best predictors?
+Online information simultaneously influences and is influenced by offline behavior at an unprecedented pace, which offers both potential benefits and threats to mankind\cite{bak2021stewardship}.
+Potential benefits include accelerating human cooperation during emergencies\cite{lacassin2020rapid}, promoting community-minded\cite{chen2010social} and healthy behavior\cite{centola2018behavior}, and increasing public trust in science\cite{huber2019fostering}.
+On the other hand, uncontrolled online information flows can accelerate the spreading of dangerous misinformation\cite{lazer2018science,shao2018spread,bovet2019influence,guess2020exposure,gallotti2020assessing}, exacerbate polarization in society\cite{stella2018bots,johnson2020online,baumann2020modeling,medo2021fragility}, and even trigger civil unrest\cite{gonzalez2011dynamics,mooijman2018moralization}.

+Given the significant implications of online information spreading processes for global collective behavior, a major cross-disciplinary challenge is to provide mechanistic insights into the structure and dynamics of the spreading processes\cite{aral2018social,hu2018local,wang2019anomalous,shi2019totally,tang2020predictability,xie2021detecting,zhou2020realistic,juul2021comparing}, which could be beneficial for predicting and managing their large-scale consequences\cite{bak2021stewardship}.
+In this respect, detecting superspreaders -- individuals capable of triggering large-scale information cascades in social media -- is crucial to diverse decision-makers, ranging from firms aiming to promote awareness for a new product\cite{hinz2011seeding,muller2019effect} to policymakers and regulators seeking to design effective interventions to curb the large-scale diffusion of misinformation\cite{budak2011limiting,shao2018spread,bovet2019influence,grinberg2019fake}.
+To shed light on the micro-level mechanisms behind information propagation in social media, we ask: To what extent can we predict future information superspreaders?
+Is an individual's future spreading ability better predicted by her position in the social network or by her behavioral traits?